sixthkrum/sixthkrum/README.md

 Hello, my name is Vikram.
-I am a 4th year student at Thapar Univeristy.
+I am a 4th year B.Tech student at Thapar Univeristy.

 I primarily work with c++ and python.
 I am also interested in developing software for linux.